Consistent school attendance in the early grades improves children’s learning and achievement.

 What supports regular school attendance?

-NCECF’s AttendaNCe Counts publications consider the current NC state, district and school-level policies and practices around regular school attendance and make recommendations for action.
+NCECF has considered the current NC state, district and school-level policies and practices around regular school attendance and has made recommendations for action.

 Pathways to Grade-Level Reading Design Teams co-created the Pathways Action Framework, focusing in on three areas that directly impact third grade reading proficiency: